best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 > Many client-specific interfaces are better than one general-purpose interface

-As you add more and more functionality into a single interface, it becomes more difficult to extend or maintain.
+As you add more and more functionality into a single interface, between parts of a program or from the program to customers, it becomes more difficult to extend or maintain.
 Separating these into multiple interfaces increases simplicity and maintainability.

+It can be tempting to generalise your program to as many use cases as possible.
+However, this can overwhelm your users.
+It is better that each user persona gets an interface that is meant for them rather than a complicated one which doesn't satisfy any user persona.

 ### Dependency inversion